crossbario/crossbar/docs-cfx/Documentation-License.rst

 Attribution details:

-(c) by Crossbar.io Technologies GmbH, material licensed under the
+(c) by typedef int GmbH, material licensed under the
     CC-BY-NC-ND 4.0, provided as-is without any warranties.

 For more details (and the legally binding conditions), please see the `Creative Commons license page <https://creativecommons.org/licenses/by-nc-nd/4.0/>`__.